meshdgp/meshdgp.github.io/index.md

 ---
 <p style="text-align: justify;">
-Global geometric structures are geometric objects residing on various fiber bundles bundles over manifolds, with their types numbering in the hundreds.
+Global geometric structures are geometric objects residing on various fiber bundles  over manifolds, with their types numbering in the hundreds.
 They are finer structures than topology.
 <br>
 <br>
 Computational Discrete Global Geometric Structure is a pioneering research field defined and established by Hui Zhao.